ngentot-p/TelegramMessageSender/README.md

 `$ python3 scraper.py`

-* ( erfan4lx.csv is default if you changed name use it )
+* ( members.csv is default if you changed name use it )
 * Send Bulk sms To Collected Data

 `$ python3 smsbot.py members.csv`